backwardmachine/neodna/README.md

 # neodna
-Translates a binary sequence such as DNA into graphical information using a library of functions.
+Translates binary sequences and DNA into graphical information and images using a library of functions.

 A simple program would be:
 code__move